About Non-Production Organizations

 On the other hand, non-production organizations allow you to explore new features and test your configuration changes or development work without impacting your production organization.
 However, although non-production organizations are hosted in the same Coveo environment as production organizations, they have limitations and different licenses.

-Definitions and Use Cases
+Definitions and use cases

 There are three types of non-production organizations: trial organizations, test organizations, and sandbox organizations.
 Each type has its own purpose and limitations.

-Trial Organization
+Trial organization

-A trial organization lets you experiment with Coveo for 14 days before committing to a full license.
+A free trial organization lets you experiment with Coveo for 14 days before committing to a full license.
 It provides a dashboard to guide you through the essential features you should test during your trial.

 You can also create a trial organization when installing Coveo for Salesforce, Coveo for Sitecore, or Coveo for ServiceNow.

-Test Organization
+Test organization

 A test organization is a disposable organization created with the organization picker in the Coveo Administration Console header.
+For a test HIPAA organization, contact Coveo Sales.

 It allows its creator to make quick, small-scale tests or to explore features in their own environment, without disrupting the work of other Administration Console users.
 For example, one could create a test organization to try a feature as they follow a Coveo training.
 When the creator is done with their test, they can either delete the test organization or keep it for future use.